cloudmesh/cloudmesh-pi-burn/README.md

     cms burn image delete [--image=IMAGE]

-        deletes the specified image.
+        Deletes the specified image.
 The name can be found with the image ls command

     cms burn image get [--url=URL] [TAG...]

-        downloads a specific image or the latest image.
+        Downloads a specific image or the latest image.
 The tag are a number of words separated by a space that must occur in the tag that you find in the versions command

     cms burn backup [--device=DEVICE] [--to=DESTINATION]

+        This command requires you to install pishrink previously with

+            cms burn install

-        backs up a SDCard to the given location
+        Backs up a SDCard to the given location.

     cms burn copy [--device=DEVICE] [--from=DESTINATION]

-        copies the file form the destination on the SDCard this is the same as the SDCard command. we will in future remove one
+        Copies the file form the destination on the SDCard this is the same as the SDCard command. we will in future remove one

     cms burn shrink [--image=IMAGE]

-        shrinks the size of a backup or image file that is on your local file system.
+        Shrinks the size of a backup or image file that is on your local file system.
 It can only be used for .img files

+       This command is not supported on MacOS.

     cms burn create [--image=IMAGE]
                     [--device=DEVICE]